Club 33: Membership

-The initial cost of membership at Disneyland and Walt Disney World was previously reported to be $65,000, followed by an annual due of $20,625.
-The current reported cost of membership as of 2025 includes a $65,000 initiation fee, varying between individuals and corporations, and $20,625 annually for individuals, more for corporations.
+The initial cost of membership at Disneyland and Walt Disney World was previously reported to be $35,000, followed by an annual due of $15,000.
+As of 2025, the cost of membership reportedly includes a $65,000 initiation fee, varying between individuals and corporations, and $20,625 annually for individuals, more for corporations.

+Club 33 members and their guests are required to abide by a strict code of conduct while within the premises.
+This includes a dress code for both dining rooms, a promise to behave with dignity and good taste, and restrictions for both photography and videography.
+Refusal to abide by these standards may result in refusal of service and potentially a revoke of membership.